leolorenzoluis/xyz.MonacoEditorLoader/README.md

 ```

-An easy to use Monaco Editor Loader Service for Angular 2 and 4!
+An easy to use Monaco Editor Loader Service for Angular!
 Just add `*loadMonacoEditor` in your HTML Element, and you don't have to worry about timing issues!

+If you are looking for Angular < 4 please see the following branch https://github.com/leolorenzoluis/xyz.MonacoEditorLoader/tree/angular-4

 ```
 <div *loadMonacoEditor id="container"></div>